Soil Mix Conundrum - Peat Moss vs Coconut Coir

 While 90% of coconut coir comes from India and Sri Lanka.

-It's a Curse and a Blessing, aka Love / Hate Relationship
+It’s a Curse and a Blessing, aka a Love / Hate Relationship

 All those plants are looking for water, and the shallow trays quickly become root-bound.
-The small volume of soil in those trays needs to hold water but still allow for oxygen exchange.
+The small soil volume in those trays must hold water but still allow for oxygen exchange.

-Due to their ability to hold water, peat moss and coconut coir seem to be a perfect media for growing microgreens.
+Due to their ability to hold water, peat moss and coconut coir are the perfect media for growing microgreens.

-But let's take a look at the video below to see if this is completely true.
+But let’s look at the video below to see if this is true.

-By the way, the peat-based and coir-based soil mixes in the video are produced by the same company and, for the most part, contain the same amendments.
+By the way, the peat-based and coir-based soil mixes in the video are produced by the same company and mostly contain the same amendments.
 They are very similar, except one uses peat and the other coconut coir.

 Video - Wetting Microgreen Soil Mixes